 How to refer

-The first step for young people, parents and carers, or professionals is to follow the new Emotional Wellbeing/Behaviour Pathway which can be accessed at www.lincolnshire.gov.uk/ewb
+The first step for young people, parents and carers, or professionals is to follow the new Emotional Wellbeing/Behaviour Pathway.

 It is anticipated that, where possible, all one-to-one and group appointments will be held at the child or young person’s school.
 Parents and young people will be encouraged to ask schools to support them to complete an Early Help Assessment.

 Professionals wishing to refer to Healthy Minds should use Word document version of the Lincolnshire Early Help Assessment for Children, Young People and their Families and not the online version.
 All referrals should be sent to the e-mail below.
-If you are referring more than one child to Healthy Minds Lincolnshire, one form for each child being referred will be required and emailed to:
+If you are referring more than one child to Healthy Minds Lincolnshire, one form for each child being referred is required.